-The foundation of our novel technology is the concept of VECG, a technology that has long been seen as superior to ECGs in detecting MIs but is no longer used clinically because of the difficulty experienced by physicians interpreting the output.
+The foundation of our novel technology is the concept of VECG, a technology that has long been seen as superior to ECG in detecting MIs but is no longer used clinically because of the difficulty experienced by physicians interpreting the output.
 We solved the crucial problem of recording three orthogonal (x, y and z) projections of the heart vector with a device that is sized like a credit card.
-The thickness of our credit card sized ECG signal collection device is about 1/8 inch (4 mm), and it weighs about 1 ounce (28 grams).
+The thickness of our credit card-sized ECG signal collection device is about 1/8 inch (4 mm), and it weighs about 1 ounce (28 grams).
 The core technology consists of a series of patented inventions and associated algorithms.
 In addition to using VECG to get a more complete 3D characterization of cardiac activity, we use the concept of a baseline.
-Our MI marker is a differential marker that measures the change in cardiac parameters between an asymptomatic (baseline) recording and the symptomatic recording.
+We measure the change in cardiac parameters between an asymptomatic (baseline) recording and the symptomatic recording.
 It is personalized for every patient as every patient has a unique baseline.
-Our increase in diagnostic performance in detecting MIs, when compared to a panel of cardiologists, is attributed to a richer cardiac information set offered by VECG and the fact that our MI marker compares the baseline and symptomatic recordings and does that in the 3D space of VECG.
+Our increase in diagnostic performance in detecting MIs, when compared to a panel of cardiologists, is attributed to a richer cardiac information set offered by VECG and the fact that our algorithms compare the patient's personalized baseline and symptomatic recordings in the 3D space of VECG.

-This novel technology has resulted in two key Products to date: a telehealth Product for cardiovascular patients (HeartBeam AIMIGo) and a powerful cloud-based ECG interpretation based on a quantitative comparison of the patients 3D VECG baseline and symptomatic recordings for EDs (HeartBeam AIMI).
-Our telehealth ECG collection device is the size of a credit card and records cardiac signals with integrated electrodes rather than wires or self-adhesive electrodes.
-Unlike a standard 12-lead ECG machine that records signals in empirically determined locations on a human body, our approach is focused on recording three projections of the heart vector.
-The successful recording of the projections of the heart vector enables the synthesis, via a patented method, of a 12-lead signal set and internal algorithmic diagnostic work in the space of 3D heart vectors.
+This novel technology has resulted in our initial Product, AIMIGo.
+Our AIMIGo ECG collection device is the size of a credit card and records cardiac signals with integrated electrodes rather than wires or self-adhesive electrodes.
+Unlike a standard 12L ECG machine that records signals in empirically determined locations on a human body, our approach is focused on recording three projections of the heart vector.
+The successful recording of the projections of the heart vector enables the synthesis, via a patented method, of a 12L signal set and internal algorithmic diagnostic work in the space of 3D heart vectors.

-There are obvious ease of use advantages when comparing our handheld device that fits in a wallet and can be instantly self-applied versus the current 12-lead ECG machine that requires a trained professional to apply.
+There are obvious ease-of-use advantages when comparing our credit card-sized device to the current 12L ECG machine.
+The small form factor of our device makes it portable and can be used by a patient at home or elsewhere.
+The device can be self-applied versus requiring a trained professional to apply.
 In addition, there are diagnostic performance advantages, including, based on our initial study, increased accuracy in diagnosing MIs.
-The system is used by patients at home or elsewhere, and collected data is sent to a physician to assess whether the patient's chest pain is truly the result of an MI.
+The collected data is sent to a physician to assess the patient's ECG in the context of the patient's baseline ECG, symptoms, and history.

-Our telehealth HeartBeam AIMIGo system will be a prescription-only mobile health system intended for individuals with known or suspected heart disease, especially CAD.
-It helps guide physicians in choosing the best course of action for their patients who experience chest pain outside of a medical facility.
+Our HeartBeam AIMIGo system is initially expected to be a prescription-only cardiac monitoring system intended for individuals with known or suspected heart disease, including various arrhythmias and CAD.
+It helps physicians in choosing the best course of action for their patients who experience chest pain or other cardiac symptoms outside of a medical facility.
 HeartBeam AIMIGo will bring a medical grade ECG to patients and will enable them to receive a plan of action from a physician in a timely manner.
-At the time of onboarding and at regularly scheduled time intervals, patients record a baseline 30 second cardiac reading using our device.
-When a patient experiences symptoms, such as irregular heartbeats or chest pain, the patient can simply open the smartphone application and press the credit card sized device against the chest to collect signals that can be converted to a synthesized 12-lead ECG.
-This synthesized 12-lead ECG is sent to the physician overlayed with the patient's synthesized baseline ECG recording.
+At the time of onboarding, patients record a baseline 30-second ECG using our device.
+When a patient experiences symptoms, such as irregular heartbeats or chest pain, the patient simply opens the smartphone application and places the credit card sized device against the chest to collect signals.
+These signals are processed by cloud-based algorithms and converted to a synthesized 12L that is sent to the on-call physician, overlayed with the patient's synthesized baseline ECG recording.
 In addition, the patient provides input on their symptoms that is sent, along with the ECG data, to the cloud for interpretation by a physician.
-A cloud-based algorithm processes the signals and displays the symptom description and patient history to a physician to analyze and prescribe an action plan.
 From start to finish, the process takes just a few minutes.